mmshahria/GlassboardTech-API-Reference/Deals/PUT Update a deal Asset by dealId.md

 A unique identifier used for API authentication and authorization.

 <strong> entityId </strong> `string`

 A unique identifier for an _entity_.

 <strong> assetIds </strong> `[string]`

 A list of unique identifiers for assets.

 <strong> files </strong> `[string]`

-A list of URLs  or file paths referencing the files attached to this deal by an _organizer_, meant to be displayable to the investors.
-Values are returned as an _array_ list.
+Array Object descriptor that encloses the list of URLs or legal documents or file paths referencing the files associated with this deal, meant to be displayable to the investors.

 <strong> organizerFiles </strong> `[string]`

-A list of URLs or file paths referencing the files attached to this deal by an _organizer_.
-Values are returned as an _array_ list.
+Array Object descriptor that encloses the list of URLs or legal documents or file paths referencing the organizer files associated with this deal, meant to be accessible to the organizer.

-<strong> portfolioCompanyContact </strong> `object`
+<strong> portfolioCompanyContact `object` </strong>

-Contact details of the portfolio company.
-Can be useful to store additional contact details of a portfolio company as a set of `key:value` pairs.
+JSON object descriptor encloses the Contact details of the portfolio company for this deal.

+* <strong>firstName*<strong> `string` <br>
+First name of the contact person for the portfolio company.Constraints `2 to 1024 chars`.
+* <strong>lastName*<strong> `string` <br>
+Last name of the contact person for the portfolio company.Constraints `2 to 1024 chars`.
+* <strong>email*<strong> `string` <br>
+A valid email address of the contact person for the portfolio company.
+Constraints `2 to 1024 chars`.

   <strong> status* </strong> `enum`

-Describes the deal’s current status.

-_Data-type_ `enum` consists of predefined status values `DRAFT┃IN-PROVISIONING┃OPEN┃IN CLOSING┃CLOSED.` The variable must be equal to one of the values that have been predefined for it while updating the deal _status_.
+The current status of the deal.
+Predefined `enum` values are `DRAFT┃IN-PROVISIONING┃OPEN┃IN CLOSING┃CLOSED.` The variable must be equal to one of the values that have been predefined for it while updating the deal _status_.

   <strong> createdAt </strong> `date-time`

 Describes the date & time at which the deal was created.
-Data formatted as `1970-01-01T00:00:00.000Z`
+Data must be formatted as `1970-01-01T00:00:00.000Z`

   <strong> updatedAt </strong> `date-time`

 Describes the date & time at which the deal was last updated.
-Data formatted as `1970-01-01T00:00:00.000Z`.
+Must be formatted as `1970-01-01T00:00:00.000Z`.

   <strong> ownersDealUrl </strong> `string`

-Use case undefined.
+The deal url reference the owners.

  <strong> deletedAt </strong> `date-time`

 Describes the date & time at which the deal was deleted.
-Data formatted as `1970-01-01T00:00:00.000Z`
+Must be formatted as `1970-01-01T00:00:00.000Z`

   <strong> isDeleted </strong> `boolean`